March 24, 2016 | by City of Hope

 Researchers have also applied new thinking to traditional hormone therapy.
 For decades, doctors have known about the link between prostate cancer and the testosterone-powered androgen receptor, which triggers cancer cell growth.
 Drugs that attack the receptor by suppressing testosterone levels eventually lose their effectiveness because cancer cells adapt to keep growing without testosterone.

-Now, assistant professor Jeremy Jones, Ph.D., is working with a drug derived from pyrvinium that targets the androgen receptor independent of testosterone, killing cancer cells and preventing eventual resistance.
-Human clinical trials are estimated to be 18 months away, after Jones and his team develop a pill to deliver the normally insoluble pyrvinium molecule.
+Now assistant professor Jeremy Jones, Ph.D., is working with a drug derived from pyrvinium (originally used to treat intestinal worms) that targets the androgen receptor independent of testosterone, killing cancer cells and preventing eventual resistance.
+Human clinical trials are estimated to be 18 months away, after Jones and his team develop a pill to deliver the normally-insoluble pyrvinium molecule.

 “We now have the technology to pull from blood some of the same information we would get form cancer tissue,” said Jones.